electricimp/imp-central-impt/TestingGuide.md

   - Every test method name should start with *test*.
 Test methods may have identical names if they are in different test cases.
 There are no other rules for test method naming, but bear in mind that [running selective tests](#running-selective-tests) can have an impact on test method naming.
   - A test case may have several test methods (tests).
   - Additionally, any test case may have *setUp()* and *tearDown()* methods:
     - If it exists, *setUp()* is called by the tool before any other methods in the test case.
-It may be used to perform environment setup before the test case execution.
+It may be used to perform environment setup before test case execution.
     - If it exists, *tearDown()* is called by the tool after all other methods in the test case.
-It may be used to clean the environment after the test case execution.
+It may be used to clean the environment after test case execution.
   - All test methods other than *setUp()* and *tearDown()* in one test case are chosen for execution by the tool in an arbitrary order, ie. your tests should be independent and not assume any particular order of execution.

 A test method may be run synchronously (the default) or [asynchronously](#asynchronous-testing).